Last updated on January 20th, 2025 at 04:48 pm

 There are several types of playlists and you can get your track on each one of them.
 We distinguish between the following playlists:

-We’ll focus on the last two and provide playlist pitch template using Cyanite.
+We’ll focus on the last two and provide a playlist pitch template using Cyanite.
 Independent playlists usually have their own websites, as well as contact details somewhere on the website.
-They would host their playlist on a multitude of platforms including Spotify.
+They host their playlist on a multitude of platforms including Spotify.

 What is Spotify for Artists?

-If you’re going to pitch Spotify, Spotify for Artists is the tool for you.
-Any artist can submit a track to Spotify so that Spotify editors can review and include it into one of the playlists.
+If you’re going to pitch on Spotify, Spotify for Artists is the tool for you.
+Any artist can submit a track to Spotify so that Spotify editors can review it and include it in one of the playlists.
 The editorial team at Spotify accepts only unreleased tracks, so if your song is already on Spotify you won’t be able to submit it.
 Therefore, before you choose the submission date on Spotify for Artist, make sure you use the pitching option first.
 At the same time, editors’ review takes time, so you need to submit a song well in advance.

 How to Pitch a Track?

-2. Find the right words for the Spotify song description;
+- Find the right words for the Spotify song description;

 Let’s explore these steps in detail.